 Google Assistant works with the following Nest products besides speakers and displays:

 - Nest Secure alarm system

 - Nest × Yale Lock

-1. Get the Google Assistant
+1. Get Google Assistant and the Google Home app

 Note: In order to set up Google Assistant on Nest Cam or Nest Secure, your Nest account must be migrated to a Google Account.
 If you haven't yet migrated your account, you'll be asked to migrate during Google Assistant setup.
 To migrate, open the Nest app and go to Settings Migrate to a Google Account.

 Once you’ve gone through the setup steps above, you can give voice commands to Google Assistant.
 Start by saying “Hey Google,” then tell Google Assistant what you want to know or what you want to do.

 You can speak commands directly to Nest Guard and Nest Cam IQ Indoor.
 For other Nest products, you have 2 options:

 - Say your command to a speaker or display.

 - Open Google Assistant on a phone or tablet and say your command.